sentry-demos/QT-demo/README.md

 ## Overviews

-This project is a demo implementation of **sentry-native** in a QT application, the Sentry SDK for Native Crash Reporting.
+This project is a demo implementation of **sentry-native with Qt integration**, the Sentry SDK for Native Crash Reporting.
 The demo produces a native crash that gets captured by sentry-native and sent to Sentry.io This demo uses sentry-native in its packaged release form - it is referenced as a submodule.
 You can also download it separately here https://github.com/getsentry/sentry-native as a distribution zip.

 The **Official Sentry Documentation** for Qt is at https://docs.sentry.io/platforms/native/guides/qt